-The Programme Manager (PM) has overall responsibility for the running of the Foundation Degree and the well-being of the students.
+The Head of Dept has overall responsibility for the running of the Foundation Degree and the well-being of the students.
+Course Leaders have responsibility for all aspects of the courses-including achievement, progression and pastoral.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.